From JUnit 4 to JUnit 5

 • try compiling, look at failing tests… fix them

-Because lots of patterns are the same, a few tools could be used to automate the bulk of the migration:
+Because lots of patterns were the same, a few tools could be used to automate the bulk of the migration:

-• using Intellij JUnit 4 to 5 migration inspection.
-That was a first part that did the bulk of the job
+• using IntelliJ JUnit 4 to 5 migration inspection.
+That was the first step and did the bulk of the job

 • a few regexes to substitute: